 I have noticed in a couple of different places where people have objected to the Bible because they claim it forces a woman to marry her rapist.
 This is, of course, a false accusation.
 Although I have dealt with it in another article [How Does The Bible View Sex Crimes], I thought it was worth looking at again in more detail.

-The people who make such wild accusations have no real interest in the Truth and what the Bible really teaches.
+The people who make wild accusations, like the Bible says a woman must marry her rapist, have no real interest in the Truth and what the Bible truly teaches.
 For them it is just an immature “justification” to reject the Scripture, live however they want to, and indulge the fantasy that they will never have to answer to God for it.
 Whether it is worth answering them or not depends on individual situations; however, Christians and those interested in the Truth should know the answer.

 Before we look at the specifics, lets look at some general principles.
 God does not reward lazy people and if we want to understand what the Bible teaches on any subject it will take work and effort.
 We have to see the entire Scriptural teaching on a topic and then see how each piece of information works together.
 A person can “prove” anything they want from the Bible if they just quote miscellaneous verses out of context.
 So we must study to understand what God is really saying on any given topic and not superimpose our preconceived ideas on Scripture.